fenago/ml-bootcamp/Lab_3.md

 We've
 done a bit of preprocessing already, so let's put aside some data for testing.
-In the previous chapter, we implemented the code for doing it ourselves.
+In the previous lab, we implemented the code for doing it ourselves.
 This is great for understanding how it works, but typically we don't write such things from scratch every time we need them.
 Instead, we use existing implementations from libraries.
-In this chapter we use Scikit-learn, and it has a module called [model\_selection] that can handle data splitting.
+In this lab we use Scikit-learn, and it has a module called [model\_selection] that can handle data splitting.
 Let's use it.